What is Yoga Nidra?

 Adaptability: Highly Adaptable

-Focus Area: Stress Relief & Relaxation, Mental Clarity
+Focus Area: Stress Relief, Relaxation, and Mental Clarity

 Notes on Yoga Nidra